 Served from 1999-2006 as a 44-B. Welder/ Metal Worker.

-2005 – 2006.
-Operation Iraqi Freedom III (OIF III) Redeployed to Northern Iraq, Kirkuk with the newly formed 426th Brigade Support Battalion in support of the 1st.
+2005-2006 – Re-deployed to Northern Iraq, Kirkuk for Operation Iraqi Freedom III (OIF III) with the newly formed 426th Brigade Support Battalion in support of the 1st.
 Brigade Combat Team.

 2nd Lt. – PL Charlie Co.
 160th IF California ARMY National Guard